 Leaders at the top of the organisation have limited visibility of what lies beneath

 Often the leadership at the highest levels of the organisation aren’t really aware of what is happening below them.
 I’ve seen a number of organisations with competent executive leadership, with a layer of ineffectual middle management sitting below them.

-Many executives would be unhappy if they knew their leadership layer beneath them were treating their employees badly, or that the teams were unmotivated and disengaged.
-The only problem is, they seldom get to see that view of their organisation – the view that is presented to them is one that is filtered by the layer of middle management beneath them.
+Many executives would be unhappy if they knew their leadership beneath them were treating their employees badly.
+Or that the teams were unmotivated and disengaged.
+The only problem is, they seldom get to see that view of their organisation.
+The view that is presented to them is one that is filtered by the layer of middle management beneath them.